guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 - [Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation](https://arxiv.org/pdf/1406.1078v3.pdf) - Two networks in one combined into a seq2seq (sequence to sequence) Encoder-Decoder architecture.
 RNN Encoder–Decoder with 1000 hidden units.
 Adadelta optimizer.
 - [Sequence to Sequence Learning with Neural Networks](http://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) - 4 stacked LSTM cells of 1000 hidden size with reversed input sentences, and with beam search, on the WMT’14 English to French dataset.
 - [Exploring the Limits of Language Modeling](https://arxiv.org/pdf/1602.02410.pdf) - Nice recursive models using word-level LSTMs on top of a character-level CNN using an overkill amount of GPU power.
+- [Neural Machine Translation and Sequence-to-sequence Models: A Tutorial](https://arxiv.org/pdf/1703.01619.pdf) - Interesting overview of the subject of NMT, I mostly read part 8 about RNNs with attention as a refresher.
 - [Exploring the Depths of Recurrent Neural Networks with Stochastic Residual Learning](https://cs224d.stanford.edu/reports/PradhanLongpre.pdf) - Basically, residual connections can be better than stacked RNNs in the presented case of sentiment analysis.
-- [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/pdf/1409.0473.pdf) - Attention mechanism for LSTMs!
-Mostly, figures and formulas and their explanations revealed to be useful to me.
-I gave a talk on that paper [here](https://www.youtube.com/watch?v=QuvRWevJMZ4).
-- [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/pdf/1502.03044.pdf) - LSTMs' attention mechanisms on CNNs feature maps does wonders.
-- [Effective Approaches to Attention-based Neural Machine Translation](https://arxiv.org/pdf/1508.04025.pdf) - Exploring different approaches to attention mechanisms.
-- [Neural Turing Machines](https://arxiv.org/pdf/1410.5401v2.pdf) - Outstanding for letting a neural network learn an algorithm with seemingly good generalization over long time dependencies.
-Sequences recall problem.
-- [Teaching Machines to Read and Comprehend](https://arxiv.org/pdf/1506.03340v3.pdf) - A very interesting and creative work about textual question answering, what a breakthrough, there is something to do with that.
 - [Pixel Recurrent Neural Networks](https://arxiv.org/pdf/1601.06759.pdf) - Nice for photoshop-like "content aware fill" to fill missing patches in images.
 - [Adaptive Computation Time for Recurrent Neural Networks](https://arxiv.org/pdf/1603.08983v4.pdf) - Let RNNs decide how long do they compute.
 I would love to see how well would it combines to Neural Turing Machines.
 Interesting interactive visualizations on the subject can be found [here](http://distill.pub/2016/augmented-rnns/).
-- [Hybrid computing using a neural network with dynamic external memory](http://www.nature.com/articles/nature20101.epdf?author_access_token=ImTXBI8aWbYxYQ51Plys8NRgN0jAjWel9jnR3ZoTv0MggmpDmwljGswxVdeocYSurJ3hxupzWuRNeGvvXnoO8o4jTJcnAyhGuZzXJ1GEaD-Z7E6X_a9R-xqJ9TfJWBqz) - Improvements on differentiable memory based on NTMs: now it is the Differentiable Neural Computer (DNC).
-- [Google’s Neural Machine Translation System: Bridging the Gap between Human and Machine Translation](https://arxiv.org/pdf/1609.08144.pdf) - In 2016: stacked residual LSTMs with attention mechanisms on encoder/decoder are the best for NMT (Neural Machine Translation).
-- [Neural Machine Translation and Sequence-to-sequence Models: A Tutorial](https://arxiv.org/pdf/1703.01619.pdf) - Interesting overview of the subject of NMT, I mostly read part 8 about RNNs with attention as a refresher.
-- [Massive Exploration of Neural Machine Translation Architectures](https://arxiv.org/pdf/1703.03906.pdf) - That yields intuition about the boundaries of what works for doing NMT within a framed seq2seq problem formulation.

 <a name="convolutional-neural-networks" />